 Easiest part of the recipe!!
 Simply blanch the peas for 15 seconds and then place in a blender with a splash of milk and a little seasoning and blend until no lumps remain.
 Place in a bowl until ready to use.

-6 rashers of Good Bacon
+6 rashers of bacon

 The garnish is all about quick cooking and keeping the ingredients fresh.
-Cook the Asparagus in boiling water for 1 1/2 minutes then remove from the water and set aside.
+Cook the asparagus in boiling water for 1 1/2 minutes then remove from the water and set aside.
 Then place the peas in the boiling water and cook for just 15 seconds and remove, this light blanching keeps the peas raw but improves the flavour by taking away that rawness.
-Then fry then Bacon until Crispy.
+Then fry then bacon until crispy.
 The pea shoots and cleavers will remain raw and act as a salad ingredient.

 50ml Hazlenut Oil

 Juice of half a Lemon

 ½ a Tsp of Sugar

 Spoonful of the Bacon fat